New versions of Frobenius and integral closure of ideals: Comparing the new closures

 \item Note that as $t > \mu(\mfa),$ $\mfa^{\lceil tp^e \rceil} = \mfa^{\lceil (t-1)p^e \rceil} \mfa^{[p^e]}.$ Thus,

 and

 \item If $\mfa^n=0$ for some $n$, then for all $e \gg 0$ and $x \in R$, we have $x^{p^e} \cdot 0 \subset I^{[p^e]}\cdot 0 = (0).$ \qedhere \end{enumerate} \end{proof}

-\subsection{Comparing the new closures}
+\section{Comparing the new closures}

-In this subsection, we compare the different adjusted closures with one another.
-All statements which involve the adjusted integral closures only are characteristic independent, but whenever the adjusted tight or Frobenius closures are mentioned, we tacitly assume the ambient ring is of prime characteristic $p>0$.
-Furthermore, in any statement where we invoke the adjusted integral closures, we assume $I\cap R^\circ$ and $\mfa \cap R^\circ$ are nonempty to ensure the adjusted closures are ideals.
+In this subsection, we compare the different adjusted closure operations with one another.
+All statements which involve the adjusted integral closure only are characteristic independent, but whenever the adjusted tight or Frobenius closure operations are mentioned, we tacitly assume the ambient ring is of prime characteristic $p>0$.
+Furthermore, in any statement where we invoke the $\mfa^t$-integral closure, we assume $I$ and $\mfa$ have positive height.